Eddie Mair is, by his own account, one of Britain’s most beloved broadcasters.

 For nearly twenty years he has been at the helm of Radio 4’s PM: a nightly news round-up that means Eddie works for just one hour a day, giving him plenty time to knock together these diaries.

 Eddie’s other work, as a humanitarian and tireless, secret worker for charity is not mentioned here.
-His diaries, A Good Face For Radio, were published by Little Brown in November 2017.
+His diaries, titled A Good Face For Radio, were published by Little Brown in November 2017.

 Robert Caskie manages Eddie Mair’s literary career in association with Anita Land Ltd.